Sowmiyajo/HR_Data_Analysis/README.md

 # HR_Data_Analysis
- This project uses Power BI to analyze HR data, providing insights into employee performance, retention, hiring trends, and satisfaction.
-It includes interactive dashboards to track metrics like attrition rates, demographics, and productivity, helping HR teams make data-driven decisions for better workforce management.
+This project leverages Power BI to analyze and visualize key HR metrics, providing valuable insights into employee performance, attrition, retention, and hiring trends.
+The interactive dashboard allows HR professionals to monitor workforce data in real-time, helping to drive strategic decisions related to talent management and organizational growth.

+Key features include:
+- Employee Demographics: Visualize the distribution of employees by age, gender, department, and tenure.
+- Performance Analytics: Track and analyze employee performance, training outcomes, and productivity metrics.
+- Attrition and Retention: Monitor employee turnover, identify high-risk groups, and evaluate factors influencing retention.
+- Hiring Metrics: Assess recruitment performance with metrics like time-to-hire, cost-per-hire, and recruitment source effectiveness.
+- Employee Engagement: Measure employee satisfaction through survey results and feedback.
+- Interactive Dashboards: Drill down into specific departments, regions, and time periods to gain insights into trends and make informed HR decisions.

+Technologies Used:
+- Power BI for creating interactive visualizations and reports.
+- DAX for custom calculations, key performance indicators (KPIs), and dynamic reporting.
+- Power Query for cleaning, transforming, and importing HR data from various sources (Excel, CSV, SQL).